Tracking the Criminalization of Homelessness

-For years, politicians have been passing laws that criminalize homelessness.
+For years, politicians have been passing laws that make it a crime to experience homelessness.
 These laws punish our neighbors who can’t afford a place to live and have to sleep, shelter, and conduct other life-sustaining activities in public.
-Previously, we mostly saw these laws at the local level when cities come up with ineffective—and plain bad—ideas to deal with homelessness.
-Now we’re seeing a well-funded, coordinated push for those laws at the state level.
-At the same time, we’re seeing reducing funding for evidence-based approaches to ending homelessness.
+Previously, we mostly saw these laws at the local level.
+Now, we’re seeing a well-funded, coordinated push for those laws at the state level, backed by far-right billionaire think tanks like the Cicero Institute.
+At the same time, we’re seeing governments reduce funding for housing and supportive services, the only evidence-based approaches to ending homelessness.

 Background